lukosan/vagrant-ansible-ec2-jenkins-slack/README.md

 export AWS_SECRET_ACCESS_KEY="XxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxX"
 ```

 so that when I run `bash jenkins-ec2-up.sh` it will `source` the `aws.credentials` file and set them as environment variables before the `vagrant up` command is called.

+## Creating jobs on Jenkins using gradle plugin

+`./gradlew updateJenkinsItems`

+For more info on the gradle jenkins plugin, see its project page at [gradle-jenkins-plugin](https://github.com/ghale/gradle-jenkins-plugin/wiki)